microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_security_baseline/_index.md

 description: >
 ---

-## Use Azure Policy to audit if Azure Arc-enabled servers meet security baseline requiements
+## Use Azure Policy to audit if Azure Arc-enabled servers meet security baseline requirements

 The following README will guide you on how to use Azure Policy to push Azure Security Baseline to Azure Arc-enabled Windows and Linux servers.
 With this feature, you can now use the Azure portal to view the compliance status of Azure Arc-enabled servers and whether they meet security baseline requirements, and if not, why.